|Copyright © Nucleus Medical Media, Inc.|

 - Drink vitamin D-fortified milk.

 - Get sufficient, but not excessive, exposure to sunlight.
 Fifteen minutes a day is usually enough.
 Any longer than that requires sun protection with clothing or sunscreens, especially in fair-skinned infants and children.
-Children with dark skin are at increased risk for rickets and may need more sun exposure and dietary supplementation with vitamin D.
+Children with dark skin are at increased risk for rickets and may need more sun exposure and dietary supplements with vitamin D.

 - Breastfed babies and bottle-fed babies who do not get enough vitamin-D fortified formula may need to be given a supplement starting within the first few days of life.
 Children not getting at least 400 units of vitamin D from their diet may also need supplements.
 Talk to the doctor to make sure your child is meeting the nutritional requirements for vitamin D.